 'The Peanut Butter Falcon,' Movie Starring Actor With Down Syndrome, Coming This Summer

 In the movie, Zak (Gottsagen) escapes his residential nursing home to follow his dream of training under his professional wrestling idol.
 Along the way, Zak encounters Tyler (LaBeouf), “a small-time outlaw on the run,” according to Roadside Attractions.
-The pair work their way through a series of obstacles while convincing Eleanor (Johnson), the nursing home employee tasked with bringing Zak back, to join the adventure.
+The pair of fugitives work their way through a series of obstacles while convincing the nursing home employee tasked with bringing Zak back, Eleanor (Johnson), to join the adventure.

 “We wanted to create the most authentic experience we could,” Nilson told Variety.
 “And the film’s wrestling is an allegory for acting, because there aren’t many opportunities for people with [Down syndrome] to act, nor is there that opportunity in pro wrestling.”